The equivalence of local-realistic and no-signalling theories: Abstract

 \section{Abstract}

-We provide a framework to describe all local-realistic theories and all \mbox{no-signal}\-ling operational theories.
-We~show that when the dynamics is rever\-sible, these two concepts are equivalent.
-In~particular, this implies that unitary quantum theory can be given a local-realistic model.
+We provide a framework that describe all local-realistic theories and all \mbox{no-signal}\-ling theories.
+We show that every local-realistic theory is a no-signalling theory.
+We also show that every no-signalling theory with invertible dynamics has a local-realistic model.
+This applies in particular to unitary quantum theory.